-Figure 6 presents the predicted probability of a pre-crisis in the UK for the EWA aggregation rule with the contribution of the experts to the forecast.
+Figure 7 presents the predicted probability of a pre-crisis in the UK for the EWA aggregation rule with the contribution of the experts to the forecast.
 The dashed line is the pre-crisis period we are seeking to predict.
 The probability of being in a pre-crisis in 2004 rises very quickly.
 The probability of a subsequent crisis is very low after the Great Financial crisis except for a peak in 2011.
 Table 3 shows that the EWA rule performs well and just like in the case of France, it performs better than the other rules (unreported).
-Two experts are doing most of the work: the GAM28 and the Logit risk Lrisk29.
+Two experts are doing most of the work: the GAM37 and the Logit risk Lrisk38.
 It is the GAM expert that gives the signal before the 2008 crisis.
-That experts combines information on the housing market and on long term interest rate.
+That expert combines information on the housing market and on long term interest rate.
 The second expert Lrisk reflects risk taking.
-The algorithm can also predict well the crisis two year ahead as shown in Figure 15 in the Appendix.
-The model giving the signal in that case is Lval30, which reflects valuations in different asset markets and risk taking.
+The algorithm can also predict well the crisis two year ahead as shown in Figure 18 in the Appendix.
+The model giving the signal in that case is Lval39, which reflects valuations in different asset markets and risk taking.
+Figure 19 and Figure 20 in the Appendix show respectively the average and the cumulative loss of the experts.
+Interestingly, the GAM expert has about the same average loss as the EWA.
+They both greatly outperform the other experts.
+The performance of our aggregation rule is evident when one compares its forecast to a subset of the experts as in Figure 21.